Ankle Rotation

 Calculation

-- Maximum value is found in each each axis (x, y, z) for both ankles
+- Calculate the maximum value in each each axis (x, y, z) for both ankles

-- Finds start and finish position for each axis for both ankles
+- Find start and finish position for each axis for both ankles

 [1] Funk, J. Ankle Injury mechanisms: Lessions learned from cadaveric studies.
 Clinical Anatomy, 2011.
 Volume 24, Issue 3.